Seoul K-Medi Center offers a Foot Bath Salt making program which is very easy and fun to do! It’s K-healing time!

 - 어성초 (eoseongcho) – houttyunia cordata

-I choose the dried orange peel and prickly pear from Jeju to created a pinkish finish of my foot bath salt.
-While licorice and houttynia cordata will make a green finish.
+I choose the dried orange peel and prickly pear from Jeju to create a pinkish finish of my foot bath salt.
+While licorice and houttuynia cordata will make a green finish.
 So here’s how we made it.

 - Epsom Salt